Mueller doesn't plan to indict Trump because of DOJ rules, Giuliani says

 Breaking News Emails

-WASHINGTON — Special counsel Robert Mueller has told President Donald Trump's legal team that he won't indict a sitting president, according to Rudy Giuliani, one of Trump's lawyers.
+WASHINGTON — Special counsel Robert Mueller's office has told President Donald Trump's legal team that he won't indict a sitting president, according to Rudy Giuliani, one of Trump's lawyers.

 "They [the special counsel's office] acknowledge the fact that they can't indict us," Giuliani told NBC News on Wednesday, indicating that the information had been conveyed to Trump's lawyers.
 "They know they don't have that power.
 So their function is to write a report.
 We would like it to be the fairest report possible.
 But even if it isn't, we're prepared to rebut it in great detail, so we'd like them to do it."